On the computation of homology of type A real flag manifolds: Sign of the boundary map

+For a given element $w \in \mathcal{W}$, define the graph $R(w)$ on the set of reduced words for $w$.
+The vertices of $R(w)$ represent the reduced expressions of $w$ in terms of simple reflections.
+An edge connects two vertices if and only if their corresponding reduced words are related by either a single commutation or a braid move.
+According to Theorem 3.3.1(ii) in \cite{BB05}, any reduced decomposition of $w$ can be transformed into any other by a sequence of commutation and braid moves.
+Therefore, the graph $R(w)$ is connected.

-It is known that any reduced decomposition of $w$ can be obtained from another one by a sequence of commutations and braid moves (see \cite{BB05}, Thm.
-3.3.1(ii)).
-Given $w,w'\in S_{n}$ such that $w$ covers $w'$, it may occur that $\rrt{w}{I}$ and $\rr{w}'$ are distinct reduced decompositions for $w'$.
-To fix this problem, we will construct a sequence of commutations and braid moves to transform $\rrt{w}{I}$ into $\rr{w'}$.
-To do this, we require the following proposition.
+Given $w, w' \in S_n$ such that $w$ covers $w'$, it is possible that $\rrt{w}{I}$ and $\rr{w'}$ are distinct reduced decompositions of $w'$.
+To address this issue, construct a sequence of commutations and braid moves that transforms $\rrt{w}{I}$ into $\rr{w'}$.
+This sequence corresponds to a specific path in the graph $R(w) $.

+\begin{proposition}[\cite{BCL15}, Corollary 5] Let $\mathcal{W}$ be a finite Coxeter group and $w \in \mathcal{W}$.
+Then any loop in the graph $R(w)$ contains an even number of edges. \end{proposition}